mccright/rrl/Books/README.md

 >Hearing was worse than useless; I was sorry I'd been born with ears.
 >And it happened all the time that the compromise between two perfectly rational altrnatives was something that made no sense at all.
 >There is one universe, by the definition of *universe*.
 It is not the cosmos we see through our eyes and our telescopes -- *that* is but a single Narrative, a thread winding through a Hemm space shared by many other Narratives besides ours.
 Each Narrative looks like a cosmos alone, to any consciousness that partakes of it.
+>...the only way to determine the direction of time's arrow was to measure the amount of disorder in a system.
+The cosmos seems oblivious to time.
+It only matters to us.
+Consciousness is time-constituting.
+We build time up out of instantaneous impressions that flow in through our sensory organs at each moment.
+>We don't give our consciousness sufficient credit for its ability to take in noisy, ambiguous, contradictory givens from the senses, and sort it out... to confer *thisness* on what we perceive.  ...absolutely necessary from an evolutionary standpoint...
+>The full cosmos consists of the physical stuff and consciousness.
+Take away the consciouness and it's only dust; add consciousness and you get things, ideas, and time.

 ### NOTORIOUS RBG: The Life and Times of Ruth Bader Ginsburg
 This is an often uncritical "[Ruth Bader](https://en.wikipedia.org/wiki/Ruth_Bader_Ginsburg) Ginsburg Museum" well-described in a 2015 NYT book review here: [https://www.nytimes.com/2015/12/06/books/review/notorious-rbg-the-life-and-times-of-ruth-bader-ginsburg.html](https://www.nytimes.com/2015/12/06/books/review/notorious-rbg-the-life-and-times-of-ruth-bader-ginsburg.html)